Hello everyone! Hope you all are doing okay!

 The second problem was that power outages were very common in my locality.
 However, I didn’t really have to do anything about that as there was a stand by generator installed in my House and the Server would start up automatically in nearly 6-7 seconds after being shut down due to power failure.
 Yes, that resulted in a downtime but It was very negligible as well as affordable.
 The last thing which I did to ensure reliability of my Server was to have a low powered PC connected to the Server via a network with Tons of storage whose sole aim would be to store the data files of the Server as backup in case the Server crashed or was breached and all the data was lost.

 Also, I did not realize it in the beginning but I should not have put the server on the same power circuit that my kitchen appliances use.
 I have a habit of eating french fries while working on my project.
-I cook them at home (btw, here’s my favorite fryer) from flash-frozen pre-cut potatoes.
+I cook them at home (btw, I use a here’s the one I have at home) from flash-frozen pre-cut potatoes.
 So, I set up a bunch to fry and then go to my office to work.
 Once it is ready and the fryer timer makes a sound, I come back and bring the fries to the office.
 In the beginning, when my server ran at the same time as the fryer, I often ended up with dead fuses 🙁 So I had to carefully choose a power outlet to plug in my server to avoid such collisions.

 Oh well, that were my thoughts went stray.
 Back to the topic.

 Now that my server was up and running, the final phase was to pitch my service out to potential users.
 Now since I am not a professional Web Hosting Service provider, my best chance at getting Clients was through Free Web Hosting Services with add on packages which were obviously paid.
 So what I did was set up my website for Web Hosting, made a few packages such as “Free, Bronze, Silver and Gold” and went live with my service.